marciobarros/VisualNRP/README.md

 <h2>LANDSCAPES</h2>

-To run the landscape reports for the "Cost-Risk as an Objective" (CRR), ""
+To run the landscape reports for the "Cost-Risk as an Objective" (CRR), "Cost-Risk as a Constraint" (CCR), "Profit-Risk as an Objective" (PRR), and "Release Planning" (RPR), use the following commands:

 LCRR -i classic -b 30 -r 10 20 40 -o results/landscape/cost-risk/%s.txt -s 253958446296927